 History of Black Tea: Where Did Black Tea Originate From?

 Nobody knows for sure who discovered black tea first.
 As with many discoveries, it often happens by accident.
-According to a legend, farmers in Wuyishan had no time to process the leaves after they were picked when a group of soldiers marched into the village.
-The next day, the tea leaves were withered.
-To save the harvest, the leaves were roasted with pine wood.
+According to a legend, a group of soldiers marched into the village in Wuyishan.
+As the villagers went to serve the soldiers, they complete forgot about the fresh tea leaves.
+The next day, the leaves have withered before they were roasted.
+In attempt to save the harvest, the farmers roasted the leaves with pine wood.
 The villagers were positively surprised by the results and the demand for this new type of tea started to grow exponentially.

 Early Chinese Black tea types

 So where did black tea originate from?
 The first discovery of black tea was in the Wuyi Mountains in Fujian.
 Today, the black tea from this region is called ‘Lapsang Souchong’ or ‘Zhengshan Xiaozhong’.
 This tea contains of small leaves and buds.
 Its colour tends to be black, but can sometimes contain some golden buds.
 Premium versions contain mostly out of golden buds, and it's called Jin Jun Mei.

 Later on growers from Qimen (or ‘Keemun’) visited the Wuyi Mountains to study how Lapsang Souchong was made.
 Soon after, they started to locally produce black tea named after their region: Keemun black tea or Qimen Hong Cha.